 If you have multiple qualifying events in your claim year, you will fill out an application for each event.
 You can do the second application online in your Paid Leave account.
-You may need to provide us with additional information to be approved for another claim, like a medical certification if it is a new serious health condition.
+You may need to provide us with additional information to be approved for another claim, like a medical certification if it is a new serious health condition or bonding documentation if you're switching from medical leave for birth to family leave to bond with your baby..

 For example, you had a baby on Dec.
-22, 2019.
-You apply for, and take, four weeks of medical leave after Jan.
-1, 2020 to continue your recovery.
+22, 2020.
+You apply for, and take, four weeks of medical leave to continue your recovery.
 You can then take up to 12 weeks of family leave to bond with your new baby - this is considered your second qualifying event.
 You will need to fill out a second application for your second qualifying event.
 Remember, you must notify your employer at least 30 days before you plan to use Paid Family and Medical Leave whenever possible, and you may be required by your employer to report to them the status and intention of your return to work.